Skip to content

 Basic Usage Example

-1. Activate the relevant NVHPC module
+1. Activate the Relevant NVHPC Module

 The NVHPC environment is installed as a module and can be made visible in a session using the command

-module load nvhpc/2023_233/nvhpc/23.3
+module load nvhpc/24.5

 An environment variable, NVHPC_ROOT, is also set.
 This can be used in scripts to reference the locations of libraries when needed.